alvarobartt/investpy/docs/source/_info/models.rst

 .. note::

     The Data model is not usable as it is just a class used for the inner package, transparent to the user.
-It is used in order to categorize each retrieved value from Investing and then to define its structure and, so on, the structure that either the resulting pandas.DataFrame or JSON file will be based on.
+It is used in order to categorize each retrieved value from Investing.com and then to define its structure and, so on, the structure that either the resulting pandas.DataFrame or JSON file will be based on.

 Search Model